Table of Contents

 Even with the ability to google search the entire indexed human knowledge, not everyone will be good at coming up with the “right” computer design?
 Not everyone will even be equally good at coming up with fruitful google queries (i.e., asking the “right” questions).

 There is no 100% mark for what we do in 18-447.
 There is no answer key to the problems you learn to solve in 18-447.
 Good or bad is relative and only a matter of competitiveness.
 The difference is in how well your preparations help you understand the fundamentals to synthesize anew.
-The difference is also how much time and effort you put in in pursuit of high quality.
+The difference is also how much time and effort you chose to put into achieving higher quality.

 Time Management